 🌟 Pro tip: We like to rinse our napa cabbage in a large bowl of water and repeating the process about 2 to 3 times with fresh water.
 We recommend tasting the cabbage after the final rinse to see if the cabbage require an additional round or two of rinsing.

 11. After the final rinse, gently but firmly squeeze each quarter of napa cabbage to remove most of the excess water, especially the leafy parts.
 But don’t squeeze too hard or the stems may get bruised and damaged.
-Removing the excess water helps to prevent the kimchi from becoming too watery and diluting the marinade.
+Removing the excess water helps to prevent the marinade from becoming diluted and watery.

 Marinate the napa cabbage: